WebOrigami/docs/src/content/framework/tutorial.md

 locations = map(teamData.yaml, =location):
 ```

-The `location` formula says: for each entry in `teamData.yaml`, evaluate the expression `=location`.
-That expression defines an unnamed function.
-This function will be evaluated in the context of a team member, so it will return the person's location.
+The `locations` formula says: for each entry in `teamData.yaml`, evaluate the expression `=location`.
+The expression defines an unnamed function.
+The function will be evaluated in the context of a team member, so it will return the person's location.

 The result of the above will be a new virtual folder called `locations` with the same keys (names) as `teamData.yaml`.
 Since the top level of `teamData.yaml` is an array, the keys will be integers.